emicklei/melrose-docs/content/tutorial/basic/05-playing.md

 export("my-project",all)
 ```

-A multitrack is simply a collection of tracks.
+A multitrack is simply a collection of parallel tracks.
-It can be used to play all tracks at once or to export to a MIDI file.
+It can be used to play all tracks at once or to export to a MIDI file (`my-project.mid`).

 ### stop playing